kristiyanivanovx/WeLearn/README.md

 - To run the docker image, execute ```docker run -p 80:80 -it app``` inside ```/src/```.

 ## Contact info
-- Private message me on Facebook or LinkedIn, we can exchange information like mobile phone numbers or emails there.
+- Private message me on Facebook or LinkedIn.

 ## LinkedIn
 - TBA